MustardChef/WSABuilds/README.md

 **I cannot adb connect localhost:58526**

 - Make sure developer mode is enabled.
-If the issue persists, check the IP address of Windows Subsystem For Android™ on the Settings ---> Developer page and try
+If the issue persists, check the IP address of Windows Subsystem For Android™ on the Settings ---&gt; Developer page and try

    ```
    adb connect ip:5555